The Orion Conspiracy: Gameplay

 The game has a fullscreen, minimalistic interface.
 The game utilizes SVGA graphics combined with (new for the time) computer-generated cutscenes.
 In difference to traditional point and click adventures of the time, verbs and actions are only shown when an object or character is clicked on, rather than being permanently displayed on screen.
 Verb or item icons that do not apply to the object are not displayed.

-This design for interacting with objects is not implemented consistently, however.
-For example; if you have to give an item to a character at any point during the game, the 'Give' option will always be displayed regardless of whether or not you actually have the right item.
-However, if you have to use an item on something else, the option to use said item only appears once you have the item in question.